cooperative-computing-lab/root-diff/README.md

 ##ROOT DIFF

 This program can be used to compare two root files.

+There are three available mode for comparing

+1. **CC** - COMPRESSED COMPARE, which compare the compressed object buffer.
+2. **UC** - UNCOMPRESSED COMPARE, which uncompress the object buffer and compare.
+3. **RC** - REPRODUCED COMPARE, which reproduce objects, serialize them to byte array and compare.(**NOT IMPLEMENT YET**)

-There are three levels of comparison
+And there are three levels of agreement

-1. logic - compare the hierarchical structure of two root files.
+1. **LOGIC** - compare the hierarchical structure of two root files.
-2. strict - root files should be logic equivalence and objects from two root files should be equal to each other on byte level.
+2. **STRICT** - root files should be logic equivalence and objects from two root files should be equal to each other on byte level.
-3. exact - root files should be strictly equivalence and objects from two root files should have same timestamp.
+3. **EXACT** - root files should be strictly equivalence and objects from two root files should have same timestamp.

-This program can only on built on crc machines.
+This program can only be built on crc.nd.edu.
-Before build please remove the gcc module and load the root, python/2.7.8 module by typing following commands:
+Before building please remove the gcc module and load the root, python/2.7.8 module by typing following commands:

         module rm gcc
         module load root python/2.7.8

 Then you can build the program by executing

         make

-After build, `root_cmp` in src/ can be used to compare the two root files, more details can be found through `bin/root_cmp -h`
+After build, `root_cmp` in bin/ can be used to compare the two root files, more details can be found through `bin/root_cmp -h`

-Example:

-`bin/root_cmp -f sample_root_files/f1,sample_root_files/f2`
+Following are examples of using `root_cmp`, `*.root` files used in examples can be found in `sample_root_files` folder.

+1. Two root files are exactlly equal to each other

+        bin/root_cmp -m CC -l r1_r1.log -f sample_root_files/r1.root,sample_root_files/r1.root

+2. Two root files are stricly equal to each other

+        bin/root_cmp -m UC -l fx1_fx2.log -f sample_root_files/fx1.root,sample_root_files/fx2.root

+3. Two root files are logically equal to each other

-`bin/root_cmp -l logic -f sample_root_files/f1,sample_root_files/f2`
+        bin/root_cmp -m CC -l r1_r2.log -f sample_root_files/r1.root,sample_root_files/r2.root